UniversalDependencies/docs/_ud-feat/Person.md

 ## {{ page.title }}: {{ page.shortdef }}

 Person
-is typically feature of personal and possessive pronouns, and of verbs.
-On verbs it is in fact an agreement feature that marks the person of the verb's subject (some languages, e.g. Basque, can also mark person of objects).
+is typically feature of personal and possessive <a href="../ud-pos/PRON.html">pronouns</a>, and of
+<a href="../ud-pos/VERB.html">verbs</a>.
+On verbs it is in fact an agreement feature that marks the
+person of the verb's subject (some languages, e.g. Basque, can also mark person of objects).
 Person marked on verbs makes it unnecessary to always add a personal pronoun as subject and thus subjects are sometimes dropped (pro-drop languages).

-The
-&ldquo;Person&rdquo; feature may interact with the feature of politeness, see there.

 ### 1: first person